-- Revenues increased by \$1,028,850 mainly due to several things that were not known at the time of the original budget.
-A large portion is due to retirement offset increases, grant increases, and prior year state aid adjustments. - Expenditures and transfers out were increased by \$1,032,064 due to more current information being available due to contracts being settled after original budget was adopted.
+- Revenues increased by \$1,217,882 mainly due to several things that were not known at the time of the original budget.
+A large portion is due to retirement offset increases, grant increases, and prior year state aid adjustments. - Expenditures were increased by \$1,171,534 due to more current information being available due to contracts being settled after original budget was adopted.
 The majority of the increase was due to salary and benefits that were increased in union contracts.
 There was also an increase in retirement cost offset and grant expenses.
+Additionally, the District's health insurance premiums increased substanially in January, thus increasing the District's expenditures.